Byvalson Side Effects

 Generic name: nebivolol / valsartan

 Note: This document contains side effect information about nebivolol / valsartan.
-Some of the dosage forms listed on this page may not apply to the brand name Byvalson.
+Some dosage forms listed on this page may not apply to the brand name Byvalson.

 More frequent side effects include: increased serum potassium.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

 Oral route (Tablet)

 When pregnancy is detected, discontinue nebivolol / valsartan as soon as possible.
 Drugs that act directly on the renin-angiotensin system can cause injury and death to the developing fetus.